Reductive quotients of klt singularities: Introduction

 \section{Introduction}

-The study of singularities is a central topic in algebraic geometry.
-Those which are quotients of smooth points by the action of an algebraic group play a fundamental role.
+The study of singularities is a central topic in algebraic geometry; especially, those which are quotients of smooth points by the action of an algebraic group play a fundamental role.
 By Nagata's negative answer to Hilbert's 14th problem~\cite{Nag61}, we know that rings of invariants in finitely generated rings acted upon by algebraic groups are not always finitely generated.
 Nevertheless, this statement holds if we restrict to the class of reductive groups in characteristic zero, which we will do in the following.
-The finite generation is why reductive quotient singularities, i.e., the quotients of smooth points by the action of a reductive group are of special interest for algebraic geometers.
-Among reductive quotient singularities, we find toric singularities, $\mathbb{T}$-singularities, and (finite) quotient singularities.
+Among \emph{reductive quotient singularities}, i.e., quotients of smooth points by the action of a reductive group, we find toric singularities, $\mathbb{T}$-singularities, and (finite) quotient singularities.
 The understanding of toric singularities, which can be achieved using combinatorics, was crucial for the development of toric geometry~\cite{CLS11}.
-On the other hand, quotient singularities appear in orbifolds, or more generally, in the coarse moduli space of Deligne-Mumford stacks~\cite{Kre09}.
-Quotient singularities are often rigid~\cite{Sch71}.
-Analogously, reductive quotient singularities emerge in the good moduli spaces of smooth Artin stacks~\cite{AHR20, Hol11}.
-On the other hand, reductive quotient singularities manifest when studying smooth projective varieties with reductive group actions, i.e., in the theory of $G$-varieties~\cite{Bri03, Bri17, Bri17b}.
-Indeed, the space parametrizing orbits (or closed orbits), whenever it exists, will possess reductive quotient singularities,~\cite{Bri98}.
+On the other hand, finite quotient singularities appear in orbifolds, or more generally, in the coarse moduli spaces of smooth Deligne-Mumford stacks~\cite{Kre09}.
+Analogously, reductive quotient singularities emerge in good moduli spaces of smooth Artin stacks~\cite{AHR20, Hol11}.
+In particular, reductive quotient singularities manifest when studying smooth projective varieties with reductive group actions, i.e., in the theory of $G$-varieties~\cite{Bri98, Bri03, Bri17}.

 Another important class of singularities are \emph{Kawamata log terminal (klt)} singularities.
 These are the singularities of the minimal model program (MMP), \cite{Kol97, Kol13, KM98}, e.g.~in the sense that natural generalizations of the Kodaira Vanishing Theorem hold on klt spaces.
 From a complex-analytic viewpoint, the klt condition has a natural reformulation as an $L^2$-integrability condition.
 Although these kinds of singularities originate in birational geometry, they have turned out to be of great importance also in moduli theory~\cite{Kol13b}, in the theory of algebraic $K$-stability~\cite{Xu20}, in geometric representation theory~\cite{KS14}, and in positive characteristic considerations, see e.g.~\cite{HW02, CST18}.
 The aim of this article is to prove that reductive quotient singularities are singularities of the minimal model program.